How to Engage and Involve Families for Student Success

 When families are stakeholders in students’ education, there’s a positive impact on student success.
 When families get involved and engaged in their child’s education, students are more likely to graduate, earn higher grades, improve their attendance, and go to college.

-Family involvement and engagement takes many forms, including:
+Family involvement and engagement can take many forms.
+Some common examples include:

 - Communication between families and students about school and academics

 - Help with homework and studying

 - Discussions about areas in need of improvement, progress, and achievements

 - A home environment conducive to studying

 - Clear educational and academic expectations

 - Parent participation or attendance at school and at after-school functions